-- Mandoux tuberculin skin test: The TB skin test (Mantoux tuberculin skin test) is performed by injecting a small amount of fluid (called tuberculin) into the skin in the lower part of the arm.
+- Mantoux tuberculin skin test: The TB skin test is performed by injecting a small amount of fluid (called tuberculin) into the skin in the lower part of the arm.
 A person given the tuberculin skin test must return within 48 to 72 hours to have a trained health care worker look for a reaction on the arm. - TB blood test: TB blood tests (also called interferon-gamma release assays or IGRAs) measure how the immune system reacts to the bacteria that cause TB.
 Only one visit is required.